 - Ginger cookies with chocolate chips

-- 2 ¼ cups gluten free flour blend
+- 2 ¼ cups gluten-free all purpose flour

 - 1 cup almond flour

 - 2 tsp baking powder